Semantic Erosion

 "@type": "Answer",

-"text": "No. Disagreement is intellectual debate.
-Semantic Erosion is algorithmic flattening or misattribution caused by AI summarization processes."
+"text": "No. Disagreement is intellectual debate among identifiable authors.
+Semantic Erosion is structural distortion produced by automated summarization and probabilistic inference."

 }